All Episodes

 They're dropping so precipitously that our friends at OPEC are concerned.

-Uh the prices are now tumbling.
+The prices are now tumbling.

-And our friends at OPEC are, oh no, no, we got to have a meeting.
+And our friends at OPEC are, oh, no, no, we got to have a meeting.

-They when they're having meetings of what to do about this.
+They're having meetings of what to do about this.

 As I say, this has caught the Democrats off guard, ladies and gentlemen.

-The Democrats have been going back and forth, okay, what do we make our issue?
+The Democrats have been going back and forth.

-Uh Iraq or the economy.
+The war, Iraq, or the economy.

-Now, the economic news is improving, and you know, you don't need drive-by media to spin it.
+And, you know, you don't need drive-by media to spin it.

 I don't expect them to even mention it much.

-Bush and Cheney and Halliburton working with big oil to lower prices temporarily, just to facilitate the re-election of Republicans in November.
+Bush and Cheney and Halliburton working with big oil to lower prices temporarily just to facilitate the reelection of Republicans in November.

-But the one thing, even if the drive-by media ignores it, if they if they give it scant attention, this is back pocket news that people are going to realize and it's like a tax cut that people are getting.
+But the one thing, even if the drive-by media ignores it, if they give it scant attention, this is backpocket news that people are going to realize.

-Uh and they'll feel it immediately just as they felt the increase, and they won't have to sit around watching television in order to be told that the gasoline price is coming down.
+And they won't have to sit around watching television in order to be told that the gasoline price is coming down.

 What they'll see is Democrats complaining it's some sort of a conspiracy or what have you.

-So this is going to confound the Democrats because they're off and running on the war, and now all of a sudden, one of the uh signal indicators of uh a robust economy, gasoline prices literally plummeting.
+And now all of a sudden, one of the signal indicators of a robust economy, gasoline prices, literally plummeting.

-I mean, eleven to seventeen cents per gallon in a week, and they are expected to continue to fall for the next three weeks or so, maybe even through Thanksgiving.
+And they are expected to continue to fall for the next three weeks or so, maybe even through Thanksgiving.

 This is the Washington Post today.